-Interstate Island is a small, 2.5 acre island in Lake Superior that sits directly on the Minnesota and Wisconsin border, running through the Duluth-Superior harbor.
+Interstate Island is a small island in Lake Superior that sits directly on the Minnesota and Wisconsin border, running through the Duluth-Superior harbor.
 The rare common tern bird nests on this island – one of only two tern colonies remaining on Lake Superior – but has become threatened by habitat loss in recent years.

-These efforts seek to protect the rare common tern’s critical nesting habitat for the next 40-50 years.
+These efforts sought to and ultimately accomplished protecting the rare common tern’s critical nesting habitat for the next 40-50 years.
 The St. Louis River estuary is a critical source of fish, wildlife and nutrients for Lake Superior.
 As such, the restoration reaches far beyond protecting the local tern population and supports surrounding restoration projects, all of which have collectively become vital to protecting and nurturing the ecosystem.

 SEH was selected to lead various engineering and natural resources responsibilities, including developing the restoration and stabilization plan design while also accounting for challenges such as multiple state jurisdictions; planning for difficult construction access to an island; trade-offs between stability, cost and habitat needs; and an accelerated timeline (the direct result of fast-rising waters).

 The SEH team leaned heavily on its civil engineering, water resources engineering and natural resources expertise to come up with the most strategic, sound and efficient plan for both stabilization and restoration.
-The design plan has since been accepted and embraced by the stakeholders, with construction efforts set to begin spring 2020 – in time for the birds to return from their wintering grounds and begin to nest.
+The design plan was accepted and embraced by stakeholders, with construction completed between 2020-2021 using strategic timing to avoid disturbing the birds during nesting.

-Construction will take place in two phases to protect the island habitat, inhabitants and Lake Superior waters:
+Construction took place in two phases to protect the island habitat, inhabitants and Lake Superior waters:

 Phase 1 – Raise tern nesting colony elevation.

-This will entail raising the nesting colony near the center of the island so that it’s at a safe elevation for the terns.
-The project team will use an elaborate system of wires and erected fencing to keep gulls out of the nesting colony.
-This phase will also involve filling various flooded areas on the island itself.
+This phase raised the nesting colony near the center of the island so that it’s at a safe elevation for the terns.
+The project team used an elaborate system of wires and erected fencing to keep gulls out of the nesting colony.
+This phase also involved filling various flooded areas on the island itself.

 Phase 2 – Raise island elevation/expand size.

-Interstate Island currently sits at 2.5 acres due to immense flooding and rising waters beginning in 2014.
-The plan is to add 5.5-7 acres in island size and raise the island’s bank elevation by nearly 50 feet (600 to 650 feet).
-The project team will accomplish this by strategically adding sand and gravel materials, some of which will be taken directly from dredged sand in the nearby harbor.
+In 2019, Interstate Island sat at 2.5 acres due to immense flooding and rising waters that began in 2014.
+The project added 5.5 acres in island size and raised the island’s bank elevation by approximately 10 ft.
+(600-610 ft.).
+The project team accomplished this by strategically adding sand and gravel materials, some of which were taken directly from dredged sand in the nearby harbor.

 Interstate Island Restoration and Stabilization